Continuing Education Activity

 - A sterile surgical drape is used to cover the patient to ensure the aseptic environment of the entire procedure.

 Urinary bladder and ureteral injuries are the most common preventable complications that can occur during the hysterectomy.
 The technique for performing a hysterectomy is as follows:

 Incorporate the uterosacral ligaments into the angle of the vaginal cuff at the time of cuff closure for the suspensory support of the vagina.
-This maneuver prevents the future vaginal wall prolapse.
+This maneuver prevents future vaginal wall prolapse.

-The vagina is not usually packed as it has not shown to improve bleeding or any other outcomes.
+The vagina is not usually packed as it has not been shown to improve bleeding or any other outcomes.